CPW42/Learning_Journal/README.md

  4.When i was making the switch script for the hover support on the player i had a problem where the player would not switch back to

+Prototype

+1.The player attack was giving an error even if it was working fine.

+fix: Altered the code so it gets the enemies health script when colliding instead of when is created/awakened.

+2.there were errors with the walking enemy script causing it to not moving towards the player when created and not interacting with the support script.

+fix: I made so it looks for the player object by the tag it has, and did a similar thing to the enemy script.